 Birthday Party Activities

+This was absolutely the highlight of the whole party!
 We made a super simple Nerf War course in our backyard using old amazon boxes.
 My original plan was to use wood pallets, but they were so hard to come by.
 Instead, we cut apart some of the Amazon boxes we had and spray painted them orange and blue.

 The Nerf War was a huge hit and the cardboard boxes actually worked out better than expected.
 For one, the kids could move them around into different configurations and build different bases.
 It was also much easier to clean up those cardboard boxes!

 We also got some extra soft Nerf bullets and protective eye wear to keep everyone safe.
 Honestly, half the boys tossed the eye wear but others absolutely loved them.
-Plus I felt better that at least half the boys wouldn’t loose an eye.
+Plus, I felt better that at least half the boys wouldn’t loose an eye.

 UPDATE: After having the party I came across this awesome Nerf Team Kit.